 - Around 10,000 people in the US are diagnosed each year with diseases that require bone marrow transplants.

-- Several diseases, many of which are incurable, pose a threat to bone marrow and prevent bone marrow from turning stem cells into essential cells.
+- Several diseases pose a threat to bone marrow and prevent bone marrow from turning stem cells into essential cells.

 What is bone marrow?

-Bone marrow is soft, gelatinous tissue that fills the medullary cavities - the centers of bones.
-There are two types of bone marrow: red bone marrow (also known as myeloid tissue) and yellow bone marrow (fatty tissue).1
+Bone marrow is soft, gelatinous tissue that fills the medullary cavities, the centers of bones.
+The two types of bone marrow are red bone marrow, known as myeloid tissue, and yellow bone marrow, or fatty tissue.1

 Long bone cross-section showing both red and yellow bone marrow.